Santhoshnadella/MODEL-distillery/README.md

 ---

-## 📸 Automated UI Documentation
-This project utilizes a headless **Playwright** automation script (`take_screenshots.py`) that intercepts API calls and automatically generates documentation imagery for the entire platform without requiring a seeded database.

 ---
 *Model Distillery was crafted to prove that complex machine learning orchestration can be packaged into a beautiful, intuitive, and highly functional user experience.*